Bingi-Man/LLM-Tweaks/README.md

 Important Note on Trade-offs: Optimization often involves trade-offs.
 Techniques that reduce memory usage or increase speed might sometimes slightly impact model accuracy.
 This guide will help you understand these trade-offs and make informed decisions for your specific use case.

-## Chapter 1: Introduction - Optimizing LLMs on Linux
+## 1: Introduction - Optimizing LLMs on Linux

     Topics:
         Welcome and Purpose of the Guide